 After placing 13th at the 2018 UCI Junior MTB World Championships and finishing the year in 11th place in the Junior Men MTB rankings, Rancho Santa Margarita native Kevin Vermaerke chose to take his innate mountain biking ability to the road.

-“Joining Axeon is a dream come true,” said an excited Vermaerke.
-“The team has shown time and time again that they are the perfect development tool for graduating riders into the world tour, and it is awesome to be a part of such a well-known and respected team.”
+“Joining Axeon was a dream come true,” said Vermaerke.
+“The team has shown time and time again that they are the perfect development tool for graduating riders into the world tour, and was awesome to become a part of such a well-known and respected team.”

 Blegny, Belgium - In just his third UCI race of the season, Kevin Vermaerke claimed the team’s fourth victory of 2019 at Liège-Bastogne-Liège U23.
 Vermaerke’s win is the third victory in four years for the Hagens Berman Axeon Cycling Team at Liège after Logan Owen claimed the title in 2016 and...